irmen/prog8/docs/source/index.rst

 * Commodore PET (limited support)
 * Atari 800 XL (limited support)

+Some language features are mentioned below, and you can also read :ref:`comparingprog8` if you want to quickly read about how Prog8 compares to well-known other languages.

 Open source Software License
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Full source code is on github: https://github.com/irmen/prog8.git